oasis-tcs/dps/contributions/dpkemp/openeox/README.md

 not a URL of a file, because the identical IM can be defined in multiple file formats.

 * The JSON Schema eox_timestamp_t type is `oneOf` /date-time format or the fixed string "tba".
-The IM translator did not process the `oneOf` directive and the examples will be edited to include it in the IM.
+The IM translator did not process the `oneOf` directive and the examples will be edited to include it in the recommended IM.

-* The use of "_t" or "_type" suffixes to denote types awkward and hard to read.
+* The use of "_t" or "_type" suffixes to denote types is awkward and hard to read.
 A naming convention that uses lower-case for properties and upper-case names for types is more standard and more readable.
 In this example, `eox_timestamp_t` would be named something like `EoxTimestamp` or `EoX_Timestamp`, and if there were a separate `end_of_life` type it could be named `End_Of_Life` or `EndOfLife`.